An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Experimental Analysis and Discussion

 \section{Experimental Analysis and Discussion}

-We conduct experiments on five different motion planning problems in both 2D and 3D workspaces.
+We conduct experiments on six different motion planning problems in both 2D and 3D workspaces.
 The 3D workspace scenarios, inspired by \cite{li2023IJRR}, are performed using the 4-DOF Kinova MICO arm.
-The scenarios are as follows: ($S_1$) A scenario involving a 2D robot capable of translation and rotation (see Fig.~\ref{fig:3dof}), ($S_2$) A scenario with a 4-DOF articulated robot, as depicted in Fig.~\ref{fig:4dof}, ($S_3$) A scenario where the Kinova arm is trying to reach inside a frame (see Fig.~\ref{fig:3D1}), ($S_4$) A scenario with the Kinova arm attempting to grasp the cyan block from a position outside the shelf, as shown in Fig.~\ref{fig:3D2}, and ($S_5$) A scenario involving a 5-DOF articulated robot aiming to reach a goal configuration (Fig.~\ref{fig:5dof}).
+The scenarios are as follows: \begin{itemize} \item[($S_1$)] A scenario involving a 2D robot capable of translation and rotation (see Fig.~\ref{fig:3dof}), \item[($S_2$)] A scenario with a 4-DOF articulated robot, as depicted in Fig.~\ref{fig:4dof}, \item[($S_3$)] A scenario where the Kinova arm is trying to reach inside a frame (see Fig.~\ref{fig:3D1}), \item[($S_4$)] A scenario with the Kinova arm attempting to grasp the cyan block from a position outside the shelf, as shown in Fig.~\ref{fig:3D2}, \item[($S_5$)] A scenario involving a 5-DOF articulated robot aiming to reach a goal configuration (Fig.~\ref{fig:5dof}), \item[($S_6$)] A 5-DOF robot (Fig.~\ref{fig:3D_5dof}) trying to reach inside a frame from a position outside it. \end{itemize}

 For all scenarios, we empirically set $ns = 100$ and $d = 5$.
 We recall that $ns$ denotes the minimum number of samples generated by the \texttt{SampleCobstacle} subroutine in a single iteration of Algorithm~\ref{algo:MPI}, while $d$ represents the number of nearby configurations examined for collision.
 A detailed justification for these parameter choices will be provided later.
 Collision detection for the Kinova MICO arm is conducted using the \textit{checkCollision}\footnote{Web: \url{https://it.mathworks.com/help/robotics/ref/rigidbodytree.checkcollision.html}} feature of the MATLAB Robotics and Autonomous Systems toolbox.
 However, for the 2D scenarios, both the robot and obstacle polygons are subdivided into triangles, and a triangle intersection algorithm~\cite{mccoid2022TMS} is utilized for collision detection.
 The segmentation of $\C{CB}$ in the \texttt{SegmentCB} subroutine is accomplished by utilizing the MATLAB function \textit{bwlabeln}\footnote{Web: \url{https://it.mathworks.com/help/images/ref/bwlabeln.html}}.
 This function returns a labeled matrix, assigning labels to different connected components.
 The performance is evaluated on a Lenovo ThinkPad laptop equipped with an Intel{ \textregistered} Core i7-10510U CPU$@$1.80GHz$\times$8 with 16GB RAM under Ubuntu 18.04 LTS.